UCLComputerScience/pgta/ml.md

 #### 1. Requesting

-Module leads (ML) make requests for PGTA positions [here](https://forms.gle/2X7t65QdJykbVgzP8) by 20/05/2023, CoB for each of their module(s), even Term 2 and 3.
+Module leads (ML) make requests for PGTA positions [here](https://forms.gle/2X7t65QdJykbVgzP8) by 20/05/2023 for each of their module(s), even Term 2 and 3.

-New module leads should read the [guidance for calculating total PGTA hours](hours.html).
+New module leads should read the [guidance for calculating total PGTA hours](./hours.html).

 If multiple people co-teach a module it is assumed that a single consolidated request is submitted.
 If multiple requests are made, only the last one is considered.